StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # GOG Config

-Inside the game folders of both Fallout 3 and New Vegas there will be a file known as `unins000`.
-Run it and it will activate the uninstaller, completely uninstall the game, and then reinstall it from GOG (Make sure to delete any extra INI files in Documents:\My Games:\Fallout3 and Documents:\My Games:\FalloutNV).
+Inside the game folders of both Fallout 3 and New Vegas, there will be a file known as `unins000`.
+Run it, and it will activate the uninstaller, completely uninstall the game, and then reinstall it from GOG.
+(Make sure to delete any extra INI files in Documents:\My Games:\Fallout3 and Documents:\My Games:\FalloutNV).

-_This section is not verifiable, I have written this section from word of mouth.
-If someone knows the rest of the steps that GOG users have to take, please DM me @ StrawChannel95 on Discord._
+_This section is not verifiable; I have written it from word of mouth.
+If someone knows the rest of the steps that GOG users have to take, please DM me at StrawChannel95 on Discord._

 # Using Wabbajack